cbanack/comic-vine-scraper/README.md

 ### Technical Details

 This project is written for Windows, using IronPython and the .NET library.
-It displays WinForms graphics and make heavy use of the [ComicVine RESTful API](http://www.comicvine.gamespot.com/api/).
+It displays WinForms graphics and makes heavy use of the [ComicVine RESTful API](http://www.comicvine.gamespot.com/api/).
 It is a _plugin_ for the [ComicRack](http://comicrack.cyolito.com/) comic book reader, which is a standalone Windows desktop application.
 Except during development (see below), Comic Vine Scraper does _not_ run outside of ComicRack's plugin environment.

 This project's repository is configured to compile and run in the [Eclipse IDE](https://eclipse.org/) using the [Aptana Pydev](http://pydev.org/) plugin with IronPython correctly installed and configured.

 ### Pull Requests

 At this point, I am not accepting pull requests.
 Comic Vine Scraper is a stable, mature project and most of the work on it these days is maintenance and bug fixing.
-I may accept well-written pull requests for straightforward bug fixes, but _please contact me_ before you start doing any work.
+I may accept well-written pull requests for straightforward bug fixes, but _please contact me_ before you start doing any significant work.
 I don't want to waste your time.

 ### License

 This project is created and distributed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 This is an open source license, so you are welcome to create, build, and maintain your own fork of the codebase if you have a major enhancement that you want to add, or a wild new direction that you'd like to take the project.

     Unless required by applicable law or agreed to in writing, software distributed under this License is distributed on an "AS IS" BASIS,